 - research skills

 In order to secure commissions, you'll need to promote your work to art directors, publishing editors and design studio managers.
-Organise an appointment to show your (targeted) portfolio or picture library to clients you think would be likely to use your type of work and leave a business card or send samples of your work in advance.
+Organise an appointment to show your (targeted) portfolio or picture library to clients who are likely to use your work, and leave a business card or send samples of your work in advance.

 Identify potential clients using resources such as the:

 - The Directory of UK and Irish Book Publishers

 - Writers' and Artists' Yearbook

 Many illustrators use agents to secure commissions.
-They will look at portfolios, advise clients and try to secure work for you, although this will be at a cost (up to 40% of your fee).
+They will look at your portfolio, advise clients and try to secure work for you, although this will be at a cost (up to 40% of your fee).

-Lists of agents are available from the Association of Illustrators (AOI).
+Lists of agents are available from the AOI.

 Investigate and take advantage of business start-up schemes to set up a studio and establish sound working practices.
 Join the AOI or a local group.
 Ensure you have sound business and management skills by researching or taking short courses, many of which are free.